oconnellryan/oconnellryan.github.io/platforms/ko-trends.md

 See how real-time stats fuel live score predictions and win probability visuals through a streamlined modeling process.
 #### Live Data Collection:

-A Python script scrapes ESPN Fightcenter at the end of each round.
+A Python script I wrote scrapes ESPN Fightcenter at the end of each round.
 The script collects:
 - Total strikes landed
 - Significant strikes (broken up by target)
 - Control time